H3AR7B3A7/LinuxTerminalAndBash/About Debian.md

 # About Debian

+Debian, also known as Debian GNU/Linux, is a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project, which was established by Ian Murdock on August 16, 1993.
+The first version of Debian (0.01) was released on September 15, 1993, and its first stable version (1.1) was released on June 17, 1996.
+The Debian Stable branch is the most popular edition for personal computers and servers.
+Debian is also the basis for many other distributions, most notably Ubuntu.

+Debian is one of the oldest operating systems based on the Linux kernel.
+The project is coordinated over the Internet by a team of volunteers guided by the Debian Project Leader and three foundational documents:
+- The Debian Social Contract
+- The Debian Constitution
+- The Debian Free Software Guidelines

+New distributions are updated continually, and the next candidate is released after a time-based freeze.

+Since its founding, Debian has been developed openly and distributed freely according to the principles of the GNU Project.
+Because of this, the Free Software Foundation sponsored the project from November 1994 to November 1995.
+When the sponsorship ended, the Debian Project formed the nonprofit organization Software in the Public Interest to continue financially supporting development.

 ## Unix Philosophy

 Unix is a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix,